 Volume 1 Number 2 - Health Law Symposium Issue - Spring/Summer 2009

 We are proud that this Health Law Symposium issue is in the first Volume of the Drexel Law Review.
 These articles are derived from our first major Health Law conference, the Thirty-First Annual Health Law Professors Conference, held at Drexel last June 2008.
 A symposium serves a multiplicity of purposes: it educates an audience as to a current legal, social, or political problem; it allows experts to test their ideas in the crossfire of audience and panelist debate and comment; and it provides a published record of this reflection and debate.
 This issue of the Drexel Law Review serves these purposes well.
 The papers provide a superb treatment of some of the many topics that can be grouped within the large health law family.

 Volume 1 Number 1 - Inaugural Issue, Winter/Spring 2009

-The founding of the Drexel Law Review marks a noteworthy moment in the institutional life of the Earle Mack School of Law at Drexel University, already a vibrant center for scholarly inquiry and professional development in the field of law.
+The founding of the Drexel Law Review marks a noteworthy moment in the institutional life of the law school, already a vibrant center for scholarly inquiry and professional development in the field of law.
 Like the law school's lecture halls, faculty offices, and corridors, these pages will provide a fresh new forum for some of the intellectual pursuits that are most important to our profession - the exposition of the law and the give-and-take of academic dialogue.